 That’s just the tip of the iceberg when it comes to how an umbrella insurance policy can help you in a tough situation.
 Keep reading to learn more about:

-- What is covered by an umbrella policy
+- What does an umbrella policy cover?

-- Who needs an umbrella insurance policy
+- Who needs an umbrella insurance policy?

-- How much an umbrella insurance policy costs
+- How much is umbrella insurance?

-What is a personal liability umbrella policy?
+What is an umbrella policy?

-Basic home and auto insurance policies include bodily injury (BI) and property damage (PD) liability coverage.
-If something happens and you're found to be liable or at fault, that liability coverage protects you up to your policy limits.
-But if the monetary damages come out to more than your liability coverage limit, umbrella insurance can cover the rest.
+Basic home and auto insurance policies include bodily injury (BI) and property damage (PD) liability coverages.
+If something happens and you're found to be liable or at fault for it, that liability coverage protects you up to your policy limits.
+But if the monetary damages add up to more than your liability coverage limit, umbrella insurance can cover the rest.

-What does an umbrella policy cover?
+What does umbrella insurance cover?

 - False arrest, detention or imprisonment

-- Property damage
+- Property damage to another party

 - Legal defense costs